 Freedom for Faith is a Christian legal think tank that exists to see religious freedom protected and promoted in Australia.

-Patrick Parkinson is the Academic Dean and Head of School for the TC Beirne School of Law at The University of Queensland.
+Patrick Parkinson is a Professor at the TC Beirne School of Law, and was the Academic Dean and Head of School from 2018 – 2021.
 Professor Parkinson is a specialist in family law, child protection, law and religion and the law of equity and trusts.